Suggested Searches

 5.1 Introduction

 The Guidance, Navigation & Control (GNC) subsystem includes the components used for position determination and the components used by the Attitude Determination and Control System (ADCS).
 In Earth orbit, onboard position determination can be provided by a Global Positioning System (GPS) receiver.
 Alternatively, ground-based radar tracking systems can also be used.
-If onboard knowledge is required, then these radar observations can be uploaded and paired with a suitable propagator.
-Commonly, the U.S. Air Force (USAF) publishes Two-Line Element sets (TLE) (1), which are paired with a SGP4 propagator (2).
+If onboard knowledge is required, then these radar observations can be uploaded and paired with a suitable onboard orbit propagator.
+Commonly, the U.S. Air Force (USAF) publishes Two-Line Element sets (TLE) (1) which are paired with a Simplified General Perturbations 4 (SGP4) propagator (2).
 In deep space, position determination is performed using the Deep Space Network (DSN) and an onboard radio transponder (3).
-There are also technologies being developed that use optical detection of celestial bodies such as planets and X-ray pulsars to calculate position data (23).
+There are also technologies being developed that use optical detection of celestial bodies such as planets and X-ray pulsars to calculate position data (4).

 Miniaturization of existing technologies is a continuing trend in small spacecraft GNC.
 While three-axis stabilized, GPS-equipped, 100 kg class spacecraft have been flown for decades, it has only been in the past few years that such technologies have become available for micro- and nano-class spacecraft.
 Table 5-1 summarizes the current state-of-the-art of performance for GNC subsystems in small spacecraft.
-Performance greatly depends on the size of the spacecraft and values will range for nano- to micro-class spacecraft.
+Performance greatly depends on spacecraft size with a range of values for nano- to micro-class spacecraft.

-The information described below is not intended to be exhaustive but provides an overview of current state-of-the-art technologies and their development status for a particular small spacecraft subsystem.
-It should be noted that Technology Readiness Level (TRL) designations may vary with changes specific to payload, mission requirements, reliability considerations, and/or the environment in which performance was demonstrated.
-Readers are highly encouraged to reach out to companies for further information regarding the performance and TRL of described technology.
+The list of organizations/companies in this chapter is not all-encompassing and does not constitute an endorsement from NASA.
 There is no intention of mentioning certain companies and omitting others based on their technologies or relationship with NASA.
+The performance advertised may differ from actual performance since the information has not been independently verified by NASA subject matter experts and relies on information provided directly from the manufacturers or available public information.
+It should be noted that Technology Readiness Level (TRL) designations may vary with changes specific to the payload, mission requirements, reliability considerations, and/or the environment in which performance was demonstrated.
+Readers are highly encouraged to reach out to companies for further information regarding the performance and TRL of the described technology.

 Table 5‑1: State-of-the-Art GNC Subsystems